tedtoal/Button_TT/README.md

   else if (state == 2)
     drawPlus(x_LR, y_LR, ILI9341_BLUE);

-  // When state = 1, we must initialize calibState because this happens when
+  // When state = 1, we must initialize calibState because state=1 means the
-  // user taps "Calibrate" button in main screen, and we need to restart the
+  // user tapped the "Calibrate" button in the main screen, and we need to
-  // calibration state machine.
-  if (state == 1)
+  // restart the calibration state machine. if (state == 1)
     calibState = STATE_WAIT_UL;
 }
 ```

-Besides the twist of adding an argument to *drawCalibrationScreen()* so the function can be used to redraw the screen multiple times during calibration, there are a couple other new features.
-The *label_Touch* button label varies depending on the *state* argument, and the button is moved around on the screen by calling its *setPosition()* function.
-The position depends on the value of the *state* argument.
+Besides the twist of adding an argument to *drawCalibrationScreen()* so the function can be used to redraw the screen multiple times during calibration, there are a couple other new features to notice here.
+The *label_Touch* button label varies depending on the *state* argument, and the button is moved around on the screen by calling its *setPosition()* function, the position also depending on the value of the *state* argument.
 To compute the position, the *getLeft()*, *getWidth()*, and *getHeight()* functions are used to get the left-side x-coordinate and width and height of a button. *getTop()* is also available to get the top-side y-coordinate.
 The left side of the *Save* button is used as a convenient reasonable place to put the "Tap the +" label when the "+" is in the lower-right corner.
 The *drawPlus()* function is also used, illustrating how a screen drawing function is not limited to drawing buttons!
+Finally, the *Save* button isn't drawn until state=3.

-The final function to define for the Calibration screen is *loopCalibrationScreen()*, which runs the state engine.
-This function tests for touchscreen touches independently of and in parallel with *processTapsAndReleases()*.
-This uses the previously-defined *playSound()* function to play a sound when the "+" is touched.
+The final function to define for the Calibration screen is *loopCalibrationScreen()*, which runs the state machine.
+This function tests for touchscreen touches using the *touch* object's *touched()* function **independently of and in parallel with** *processTapsAndReleases()*.
+It uses the previously-defined *playSound()* function to play a sound when the "+" is touched.

 ```
 // Handle loop() processing for the calibration screen.